Joel Kim Booster

-Joel Alexander Kim Booster (born February 29, 1988), born Kim Joonmin, is an American actor, comedian, producer, and writer.
+Joel Alexander Kim Booster (born Kim Joonmin; February 29, 1988) is an American actor, comedian, producer, and writer.
 He is known for writing, producing, and starring in the Hulu romantic comedy film Fire Island and his role in the Apple TV comedy series Loot (2022–present), earning two Primetime Emmy Award nominations for the former.
 He has also co-produced, written, or guest starred for Big Mouth, The Other Two, Shrill, Search Party, and Sunnyside.

 Early and personal life

 Born Kim Joonmin in Jeju Island, South Korea, Booster was adopted by an American couple as an infant.
 He was raised in Plainfield, Illinois, in a "conservative, white, Evangelical Christian family" and was initially homeschooled.
 He went to public school for the first time when he was 16, which he described as his "first time being around non-religious people."
 He studied theater at Millikin University for his bachelor's degree.
 He is a member of the Democratic Socialists of America.

 Booster is gay and often talks about his sexuality in his stand-up.
 He explained he knew he was gay from childhood ("before I knew I was Asian") but kept it a secret.
 During his senior year of high school, his parents found out his orientation by reading his diary where he had described his sexual encounters with other boys.
 Booster moved out and began to couchsurf until he stayed with a family friend.
-On July 21, 2020, Booster publicly shared that he lives with bipolar disorder.
+On July 21, 2020, Booster publicly shared that he has bipolar disorder.

 On September 1, 2024, Booster announced on Twitter his engagement to John-Michael Sudsina in South Korea.
+The couple married at the Exploratorium in San Francisco on December 30, 2025.
+In an interview with GQ, Booster revealed that they are in a non-monogamous relationship, but they are not polyamorous and sex outside their marriage is recreational.